CHFaadit/CHFaadit/README.md

 ---

 <details>
-<summary>✨ Click here to learn a little more about me!</summary>
+<summary>✨ Click here for a little more about me!</summary>

 - 👨‍💻 Passionate about creating products that people actually use
-- 🧠 Always exploring the intersection of CS, Finance, and Business
+- 🧠 Exploring the intersection of CS, Finance, and Business
 - 🎯 Believer in building fast, iterating faster

 </details>